marshallm94/Learning_Notes/AWS.md

 * **Deleting your instance and shutting down are different.**

+## ELB - Elastic Load Balancer

+The main function of an ELB is to help manage and control the flow of inboud requests destined to a group of targets by distributing these requests evenly across the targeted resource group
+* Targets could be EC2 instances, Lambda functions, different Docker containers, etc.
+* Targets can be in a single Availability Zone (AZ) or across multiple AZs

+* The "Elastic" in the name means that an ELB will automatically scale up or down as incoming traffic increases/decreases *without any management on the part of the user*.
+	* Dynamic scaling can be setup simply.

+**ELB Types**

+* See [this table](https://aws.amazon.com/elasticloadbalancing/features/#compare) for a comparison of the different ELB types

+1. Application Load Balancer (ALB)
+	* ALBs operate at level 7 of the [OSI model](https://en.wikipedia.org/wiki/OSI_model)
+	* Flexible feature set for applications using HTTP/HTTPS protocols.
+	* **Operates at the request level.**
+	* Advanced routing, TLS (Transport Layer Security) termination and visibility features targeted at application architectures.
+	* Target groups can be setup so all requests of a specific protocol are routed to that group, through a specific port.
+2. Network Load Balancer (NLB)
+	* NLBs operate at level 4 of the [OSI model](https://en.wikipedia.org/wiki/OSI_model)
+	* Ultra-high performance while maintaining very low latency.
+	* **Operates at the connection level.**
+	* Can handle millions of requests per second.
+3. Classic Load Balancer
+	* Used for applications that were built in the existing EC2 Classic Environment.
+	* **Operates at both the connection and request level.**
+	* This should only be used for an existing application running in the EC2-Classic network (legacy AWS infrastructure)

+**ELB Components**

+1. Listeners
+	* Defines how inbound connections are routed to target groups based on ports and protocols set as **conditions** (think `if else` statements).
+2. Target Groups
+	* A group of resources to which the ELB will route requests.
+	* One ELB can have multiple different target groups, each associated with different listener configurations and associated rules.
+3. Rules
+	* Rules (think `if else` statements) define how an incoming requests gets routed to which target group.
+4. Health Checks
+	* The ELB can (and does) contact each target within a target group using a specific protocol to receive a response.
+If that response doesn't come back, the ELB marks that target as 'unhealthy' and stop sending traffic to that target.
+5. ELB Schemes
+	* 5.1 Internet-Facing ELB
+		* As the name suggests, this ELB scheme handles connections/requests coming from other applications/servers through the internet.
+Due to this, this ELB scheme has a public DNS and associated Public IP.
+	* 5.2 Internal ELB
+		* This scheme is only used for communication within an applciation/system/solution.
+Therefore, this ELB only has a internal IP address and can therefore only communicate with requests that come from within the users VPC.
+6. ELB Nodes
+	* Each AZ you intend to work in needs to have its own ELB node
+7. Cross-Zone Load Balancing
+	* Allows the ELB to send requests to targets that aren't in its AZ.

+* An ELB can contain 1 or more listeners, each listener can contain 1 or more rules, each rule can contain 1 or more conditions. **All conditions result in a single action.**

+### SSL Server Certificates

+SSL = Secure Sockets Layer
+	* SSL is a cryptographic protocol, similar to TLS (Transport Layer Security)

+* HTTPS requests will sometimes need to be used in lieu of HTTPS requests to ensure an encrypted connection between a client sending a request and your ALB.
+	* In order set this up, you will an SSL certificate.
+* The server certificate that the user will need to set up is an *X.509 certificate* (digital ID provisioned by a Certificate Authority and managed by AWS Certificate Manager ( ACM ))
+	* This certificate is used to terminate the connection between the client and your application/solution, and only then is the request decrypted and sent to the resources in the ELB target group.

+* ACM allows you to provision and configure any SSL certifcates that will be used inside your AWS solution (most AZ's are supported).
+If the AZ you are in isn't supported, you will have to configure a certificate using IAM.

+## EC2 Auto Scaling

+As the name suggests, EC2 Auto Scaling means that a solution can scale its compute resources up or down, based on demand, so that the user doesn't have to worry about overloading any resources, and also doesn't have to worry about spending money on resources they aren't using.

+**Components**

+1. Create a Launch Configuration or Launch Template
+	* **This must be setup prior to setting up the Auto Scaling Group** - otherwise the group wouldn't know what instance type and specifications to use when launching a new instance.
+	* Launch Configuration and Launch Templates are very similar, the only real difference being that a Template allows the user to specify a few advanced options, and has the entire setup process on one webpage (as opposed to the Launch Configuration, which goes through multiple webpages.)
+	* One of the two options is needed in order to specify new instance parameters such as:
+		* the AMI to use.
+		* the instance type to use.
+		* whether the instance should have a public IP.
+		* the storage volume the instance should use .
+		* the security groups (if any) the new instance should be associated with.
+2. Create an Auto Scaling Group
+	* Select the Launch Template or Configuration that new instance will be launched from.
+	* Set up the "Starting Instance" count.
+	* Set up the minimum and maximum number of instances that your solution can scale between.
+	* Set up the conditions that need to be met for "Scaling Up" (i.e. Average CPU usage >= 75% for 3 minutes).
+	* Set up the conditions that need to be met for "Scaling Down" (i.e. Average CPU usage <= 30% for 3 minutes).
+	* Set up AZs in which new instances will be created.

+### Combining ELB & EC2 Auto Scaling

+Although ELBs and EC2 Auto Scaling *can* be used independently, they work best together.
+	* If you have a fixed number of instances/compute resources in a target group of an ELB, if you need more, the user will have to manually add more.
+If you need less, the user will have to manually remove some.
+	* If you have an EC2 Auto Scaling group without an ELB, how are you going to distribute traffic/requests evenly across your instances?

+* ELBs allows incoming traffic to be *averaged* across all resources within a target group.
+* EC2 Auto Scaling can be setup to *scale* the resources in that target group.

+* To associate an ALB or NLB, you must associate the auto scaling group with the ALB or NLB target group.
+This is performed by editing the configuration of the Auto Scaling Group from the AWS Management Console.
+	* Note that there are two sections that are related to ELBs; the "Classic Load Balancer" field and the "Target Groups" field.
+The former is for the legacy ELB version (see above), and the latter ('Target Groups') should be used for all newly created ALBs or NLBs.

 # Storage Fundamentals for AWS

 ## EBS - Elastic Block Storage